JuliaLang/www.julialang.org/privacy.md

 ## What information does The Julia Language collect?

 *Online payments* (donations) are processed through NumFOCUS (if made direcly on the NumFOCUS website); upon clicking on a "donate" button or link, you will be transferred to a NumFOCUS site.
-If the donation is made via GitHub, you woudl click the "sponsor" button.
+If the donation is made via GitHub, you would click the "sponsor" button.
 Please see the [NumFOCUS Privacy Policy](https://numfocus.org/privacy-policy) regarding data collected during payment processing and the [GitHub Sponsors terms](https://docs.github.com/en/github/site-policy/github-sponsors-additional-terms) for details on data collected during that process.